inetrg/inet-nm/README.md

 - Nice readme with some gifs of usage
 - Add a CLI way and example get the port live based off UID to handle reconnecting within tmux session
 - Improve getting started
+- exec command should exit all threads safely on keyboard interrupt
+- Add a session or exec timeout that will abort if the call takes too long